JCSmillie/SmillieWorldBlog/content/speaking/_index.md

 ## Other Speaking and Community Events

 - Presenter for May '24 Apple IT Roundtable at GSD
-- Co-presenter for April '22 Apple Virtual Tech Event, "Onboarding iPads to MDM Using Apple Configurator"
+- Co-presenter for April '22 Apple Virtual Tech Event, //Onboarding iPads to MDM Using Apple Configurator//
 - Co-presenter for March '22 Apple IT Roundtable at GSD
 - "Ask Apple: Mosyle Spotlight" presenter, April 2021